 The group of registers with special functions such as mode registers for internal peripheral hardware, control registers and counters are assigned to the 256-byte area in data memory space from 0000H to 00FFH.
 Refer to Chapter 21, "Special Function Registers (SFRs)" for a more detailed description.

 (2) Reserved area

 The 256-byte data memory space from 0100H to 01FFH is reserved for future use as an expanded SFR area.
+This area cannot be used.

 (3) Internal RAM area